Tools and Materials

 Building the Garden Bed

-Construct the Raised Garden Bed
+Step 3: Build the DIY Raised Garden Bed Planter Box

 Preparing the DIY Raised Garden Bed Location